Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/icon_wst_toolbar.png

-The use of the tools will not be explained in detail here.
+The use of the tools is not be explained in detail here.
 More information about their use can be found by selecting the tool and clicking on the configuration panel button.

 * |icon_wst_navigate_graph|: navigate in graph.